-It’s 2019, members of a theater company rehearse Medea, the ancient tragedy of marital discord, palace intrigue, gender politics, and murder.
-Set during one of the company’s final run-throughs, PURE MEDEA follows contemporary actors as they create their own interpretation of Euripides’ play, intertwining the machinations of Medea’s revenge upon her husband with the smaller tragedies—and petty rivalries—of their personal and professional lives.
+It’s 2019, a theater company rehearses Medea, the ancient tragedy of marital discord, palace intrigue, gender politics, and murder.
+Set during one of the company’s final run-throughs, PURE MEDEA intertwines Medea’s revenge upon her husband with the smaller tragedies—and petty rivalries—of the modern-day actors’ personal and professional lives.

 Christ Church Neighborhood House

 by the corner of 2nd and Market streets

 Post-show talkback with Dr. Sheila Murnaghan, translator of Medea, Norton Critical Editions (2018), and the Alfred Reginald Allen Memorial Professor of Greek at the University of Pennsylvania.
 In addition to her translation of Medea, she has recently co-authored the book Childhood and the Classics: Britain and America, 1850-1965 and co-edited Hip Sublime: Beat Writers and the Classical Tradition.
 She is currently working on a new translation of Sophocles’ Antigone.
 Moderated by Christopher Munden, founder and editor of Phindie.com.

 Metered street parking is available on 2nd and 3rd streets (most are free after 630pm).
 Parking is prohibited on American St.

 Park America lot on Filbert Street just behind Neighborhood House.
 Receive $2 off parking fee with validation from Welcome Desk.
 Valid any time.